Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Carlos J. Finlay National Museum of Science and History

-It was founded in 1874 and it was before the head quarter of Cuban Science Academy.
-It contains a library with more than 50 thousand books, several documents and manuscript of important Cuban scientists.
+It was founded in 1874 and, before that, it was the headquarter of Cuban Science Academy.
+It contains a library with more than 50 thousand books, several documents and manuscripts by important Cuban scientists.

 The museum is located on Cuba street between Teniente Rey and Amargura.